rust-lang/book/second-edition/nostarch/chapter15.md

 majority of cases, which is why this is Rust’s default.

-The advantage of checking the borrowing rules at runtime instead is that certain memory safe scenarios are then allowed, whereas they are disallowed by the compile time checks.
+The advantage of checking the borrowing rules at runtime instead is that certain memory-safe scenarios are then allowed, whereas they are disallowed by the compile-time checks.
 Static analysis, like the Rust compiler, is inherently conservative.
 Some properties of code are impossible to detect by analyzing the
 code: the most famous example is the Halting Problem, which is beyond the scope of this book but is an interesting topic to research.